 “Turning it down” is when they refuse the turn-up as they remove the card from the top and place it partially underneath the pile.

-Beginning with the player to the dealer’s left, all the four players have the option of passing again or of naming the suit trump after the first round.
+Beginning with the player to the dealer’s left, all four players have the option of passing again or of naming the suit Trump after the first round.
 Declaring the suit of the same color as the reject is called “making it next,” and declaring a suit that is the opposite color is called “crossing it.”

-The next dealer starts dealing after gathering all the cards and shuffling after all the four players pass the second round.
+The next dealer starts dealing after gathering all the cards and shuffling after all four players pass the second round.
 Once the players fix the trump, the deal passes, bidding reaches the end, and the game continues.

 - When you miss following suit when it is possible, it is called a “renege.”
 It would be best to correct a renege before the winner gets the trick.
 If another player spots it, they will add two points to the score, while the opponents will have to deduct two points.
 The penalty is four points if a player decides to go alone and the opponent reneges.

-- A significant part of Euchre includes remembering the card played.
+- A significant part of the Euchre includes remembering the card played.
 You have to make sense of who may have what cards to use and what to discard.

 - If you have two or more trump cards and the opening lead, go for leading it.
 You should most definitely lead a high trump if your partner called it because it helps locate missing cards.
 As an alternative, you can also lead from a sequence.
 Start with high cards to help your partner, so they don’t waste their high cards without any reason.
 For instance, if hearts are trump, you could lead the ace of spades or ace of clubs to try to win a trick.